 A house owner or real estate owner handles renting, leasing, and property management.
-“Landlording” involves these processes and property purchase.
-However, landlord-ing involves more than renting an apartment or property out, a lot of activities and processes come with this role.
+Landlording involves these processes and property purchase.
+However, being a good landlord involves more than renting an apartment or property out, a lot of activities and processes come with this role.

 First, is the actual purchase of the property.
 Property purchase encompasses a myriad of processes; appraisals, underwriting, payments, and legal procedures.
 It’s a tedious process that calls for the full attention of the persons involved to avoid complications.

 When the purchase is sealed, the next course of action does not get easier, rather, it comes with more responsibilities.
 Responsibilities such as deciding on the rent fee, setting terms and conditions, and finding tenants to occupy the property.
 Additional duties include: